-A Health Flexible Spending Account (FSA) is a pre-tax savings account you can use to pay for eligible medical expenses.
+A Health Flexible Spending Account (FSA) is a type of pre-tax benefit account where you can set aside pre-tax dollars to pay for eligible medical expenses.

 FSA funds are "use it or lose it."
-Funds expire if they are not used by the end of the plan year, unless the company offers extension options like a rollover or grace period.
+Funds expire if they are not used by the end of the plan year unless the company offers extension options like a rollover, runout period, or grace period.

 To offer an FSA with Gusto, your company must offer health insurance with Gusto.
 If your company offers an HSA through a third party, admins can set up benefit deductions for your team.